Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Method

-Instead of relying on standard metrics like MSE or MAE, which only tell us if a model is accurate, our approach analyzes why it is accurate by comparing its performance to the data's theoretical predictability limit in the frequency domain.
+Instead of relying solely on pointwise error metrics (e.g., MSE/MAE), which summarize how close a forecast is to the target but not why it succeeds or fails, we introduce a frequency-resolved diagnostic.

-Our method, detailed in Algorithm \ref{alg:sce}, is built on two key quantities: The first key quantity is the linear limit, given by the squared coherence between the future \(\vy\) and the history \(\vx\), \(\gamma^2_{yx}(f)\) in Eq.~(\ref{eq:coh-uni}), which upper-bounds, at frequency \(f\), the fraction of \(\vy\)’s power that any linear predictor can explain using \(\vx\).
-The second quantity is the prediction–target coherence, measuring how much of \(\vy\)’s power is actually captured by the model prediction \(\hat\vy\) at frequency \(f\):
+Our method, detailed in Algorithm \ref{alg:sce}, is built on two key quantities: The first is the history--future coherence, \(\gamma^2_{yx}(f)\) (Eq.~(\ref{eq:coh-uni})), which quantifies the fraction of the target power at frequency \(f\) that is linearly associated with the history \(\vx\).
+The second is the prediction--target coherence, measuring how much of \(\vy\)’s power is captured by the model prediction \(\hat\vy\) at frequency \(f\):